Xuanphu108/math-expression-recognition/README.md

 Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/ **Do later**

 ## Done

+Multiscale now learns more interesting attention maps but not perfect; main attention weights are in columns

 Other regularization methods like kmnist + tgs **kmnist doesn't have anything**